 Most of these have velcro for exactly this purpose and you’ll find that these collars are a bit wider than most collars, providing additional strength and also more room for identification patches or other accessories.

-Below you’ll find some example.
+Below you’ll find some examples.
 Click any of them to be taken to the Amazon web page.
-You may not end up really wanting that exact one, but it’ll get you in the ball park so you can find the ones you do want.
+You may not end up really wanting that exact one, but it’ll get you in the ballpark so you can find the ones you do want.

-This one allows you customize it to say whatever you want…it’s a open book errr…tag.
-You get the idea
+This one allows you to customize it to say whatever you want.

 Here you can buy a bundle of patches to suit your mood.
 Couple of flags, skulls, Don’t tread on me’s, and some skull/flag combos